 ‘Yes I knew that Archeology was your first love.’

-‘Well, after my first visit to Crete I couldnt wait to get back.
+‘Well, after my first visit to Crete I couldn’t wait to get back.
 I had heard that Arthur Evans later Sir Arthur Evans was excavating a site outside Heraklion, which he thought was the mythical city of Knossos.
 I immediately applied to the British school of Archeology and went out to see him at Villa Ariadne.
 He was keen for me to join him and together we exposed a large part of the palace and grounds.

 ‘Was that the time when there was that controversy about reconstructing some of it?’